 - Both shallots and onions will work, too.

-- Capers and olives add umami, a savory flavor.
-If you prefer olives, use those instead of capers.
+- Capers and olives both add umami, a savory flavor.
+If you prefer olives, substitute those for the capers.

 - Make a main dish salad.
 Toss greens like arugula, red leaf lettuce, and spinach with a light vinaigrette and top the greens with the warm roasted salmon and vegetables.

 - Don’t want to heat up your kitchen?
 Roast the salmon and veggies wrapped in foil packets and grill the packets.
 Or try this grilled salmon recipe.

 Storage & Reheating Tips

 Leftover salmon and tomatoes is great!
 Store in the refrigerator for up to a couple of days.
 Reheat gently in the microwave on a plate.
 Check out the salad idea above for a delicious way to eat leftovers.

 Fishing for more salmon ideas?